-The purpose of this BSN-DNP program is to prepare family care nurse pracitioners to become skilled in meeting healthcare needs of individuals and families across the life span.
+The purpose of this BSN-DNP program is to prepare family care nurse practitioners to become skilled in meeting healthcare needs of individuals and families across the life span.
 Family nurse practitioners concern their practice with the treatment of common, uncomplicated problems and the prevention of disease and disability.
-Program graduates will be eligible to take the Family Nurse Pracitioner certification examinations.
+Program graduates will be eligible to take the Family Nurse Practitioner certification examinations.
 Graduates will also be eligible for licensure as Advanced Registered Nurse Practitioners by the Florida Board of Nursing.

 Special Notes about the Program

 The BSN-DNP FNP track is open to those who already possess a BSN and desire to become a FNP.
 This cannot be obtained through the generic post-MSN DNP track.

 Fall Term . . . . . . . .
 December 1

 School of Nursing Important Dates

 The following must be submitted by the posted deadline.
 Incomplete applications with outstanding requirements, or those post-marked after the posted deadline, are subject to cancellation.
 Once an application has been cancelled, the applicant will be required to apply for the next available term, or as a graduate non-degree seeking applicant (limitations apply).

 - If applicable, collection holds and judicial holds must be cleared

 All of the below university and program requirements

 - A baccalaureate degree from a regionally accredited U.S. institution, or its equivalent from a foreign institution, with a GPA of 3.0 or higher in all work attempted in the last 60 credit hours of undergraduate study.